 Sathya Sai Grama, Muddenahalli

-After the performance, Bhagawan blessed all the artists with tokens of His love.
-Aarthi was then offered to Bhagawan and the evening came to a close with the distribution of prasadam to everyone.
+After the dazzling performance, Bhagawan blessed all the artists profusely.
+The evening came to a close with the offering of Mangala Arathi.